Integrate

 Tracking and revocation

-Track the services to which identity assertions have been delegated so the user can revoke credentials from a control plane in your product.
-The discovery document and the registration response both carry the revocation endpoint.
-The mechanism is a logout token posted to that endpoint:
+Track the services to which identity assertions have been delegated so the user can revoke the delegation from a control plane in your product.
+The discovery document's agent_auth.events_endpoint is where you transmit identity-event SETs to the service — the canonical RFC 8935 push delivery of a Security Event Token (RFC 8417):

 http